Game Systems

 Defence Formula

 The defence constant determines how quickly DEF reduces damage.
 A higher constant means DEF matters less (you need more to see results).
-In PvP, the much lower constant (300 vs 3000) makes DEF significantly more powerful.

 reduction = DEF / (DEF + DefenceConst)